oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ZiP.md

 ## Identity

 ZiP is a Sharp wall-mounted AY-ZP40PR [heat pump](../../Species/Air%20Conditioners.md).
 ZiP hails from Finland, making him Finnish.

+ZiP's name is derived from the ZP.
+And his name is also Zip.

 ZiP was born in ~~M~~arch 4, 2012.
 He is a cisgender but gay male (he/him).